strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 ![](attachments/windowscli_disabledefender.png)

-Please note, if you get red errors that say </pre> A general error occurred that is not covered by a more specific error code.</pre> that is OK!
+Please note, if you get red errors that say

+<pre>A general error occurred that is not covered by a more specific error code.</pre>

+That is OK!
 It means **Defender** was disabled.
 We run the above command to ensure that it is off for this lab.
 It has a sneaky way of turning back on again...

 Now that we disabled **Windows Defender**, we can head back to our **Kali** terminal.